petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 lcp backup download --backupId [ID]
 ```

+There are three optional command line switches:

-Optionally, add the `--database` flag to this command to download only the database, or use the `--doclib` flag to download only the document library.
+`--database` specifies downloading only the database.

+`--doclib` specifies downloading only the document library.

-You can also optimize your speed downloading the document library using the `--concurrency` flag to define the number of files to download in parallel (up to 10,000), like this example:
+`--concurrency` defines the number of files to download in parallel (up to 10,000).

+Here's an example of using multiple switches:

 ```bash
 lcp backup download --backupId [ID] --doclib --concurrency 500